 We still can’t get over the many features this lower priced model has to offer including the console and water bottle holder.
 The seat and handlebars are highly adjustable, which is very important if more than one family member plans to use the bike.
 You’ll also love the easy to use resistance knob and the comfortable ergonomic saddle.
 Buyers also reported that this bike is very easy to assemble, thanks to the well-written instructions.
 The built-in transport wheels allow you tip the bike forward, easily allowing you to move the bike from room to room.

 Even despite the fact that the handlebars and saddle are highly adjustable, we found that this bike is too small for riders over five feet, eight inches tall.
 Another buyer had complaints that the bike stock seat was uncomfortable, however, this is a common issue with most models.
 You can purchase a different saddle or use a gel cover over the saddle for added comfort.
 The size of the flywheel can be an issue for the seasoned cyclist or anyone who’s looking for a stationary cardio system that can complement their weight training routine.
 The heavier the flywheel, the harder the workout.
-A wheel that’s just twenty-two pounds is best spin bikes suited for the beginner, while the seasoned cyclist will need a flywheel that’s at least forty pounds.
+A wheel that’s just twenty-two pounds is one of the types of spinning bikes suited for a beginner, while the seasoned cyclist will need a flywheel that’s at least forty pounds.

 Considering this is one of the more affordable models of cycles on the market, the XtremepowerUS indoor cycling bike is a great buy for the beginner who wants to lose weight or tone up or the cardio enthusiast who wants to maintain their current fitness level.
 The flywheel is simply too light for serious cyclists who are looking for a challenge.
 Overall, this feature packed model is a steal for the price.